ebrigden/ebrigden.github.io/pages/about.md

 # **About Me**

 Hi!
 I am Emory.
-I a a Master's of Library and Informationn Science.
-I also work as an Informtation Architect.
+I am a Master's of Library and Information Science student at University of Illinois.
+I also work as an Information Architect.
 This is a place for me to share data visualizations.